aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 The following HTTP response codes can be used to indicate various error conditions:

-* **400 Bad Request**: The request was malformed, e.g. an unrecognized type of subject identifier.
+* **400 Bad Request**: The request was malformed, e.g. an unrecognized or unsupported type of subject identifier.
 * **401 Unauthorized**: Authentication provided was invalid.
 * **403 Forbidden**: Insufficient authorization, e.g. missing scopes.
 * **404 User Not Found**: The user indicated by the subject identifier was not found.